CityOfVernonia/vernonia-tax-maps/README.md

 ### Use in ArcGIS Pro

-Copy or add to `tax-maps/tiff` directory to a Pro project and add TIFF files to a map.
+Copy or add `tax-maps/tiff` or `tax-maps/jpg` directory to a Pro project and add images to a map.

 ### Tax Map Boundaries

-The boundaries are included in the zipped FGDB `TaxMapBoundaries.gdb.zip`.
+The boundaries are included in the zipped FGDB `TaxMapBoundaries.gdb.zip` or `TaxMapBoundaries.geojson`.

 ### Updates and Versioning

-Updates are generally performed Monday morning.
+Updates are generally performed Monday morning (if I remember) and only if any tax map has been updated.
 Versioning is Year-Mount-Day, i.e. `v2021.02.03`.

-### Big Fat To Do

-Reproject boundaries and TIFF georeferencing to WGS84 and include GeoTIFF files in this project.

 ***